Lambda-X-Master/Backend/README.md

 # Data Model

-_This is just an example.
-Replace this with your data model_
+🚫This is just an example.
+Replace this with your data model

 #### ORGANIZATIONS